 Love Epiphany: When his boss started to mock him over how Saitou would never be interested in him, he realized he did have the hope she was interested in him.
 That's why the mocking hurt him so badly.

 A boy of the same class of Jun.
 He also has antiquarian parents and is interested in dolls, especially the Rozen Maiden series.
-In Tale 44 it's revealed that he may be Rozen and helps Kirakishou in abducting mediums and has chosen her to be Alice.
+In Tale 44 it's revealed that he helps Kirakishou in abducting mediums and has chosen her to be Alice.